 This error will appear if the grill temperature falls below 120 degrees Fahrenheit for more than 10 minutes, and the grill will shut down.
 You can resolve the problem by restarting your grill.

 There are as many possible causes to this as there are months in a year.
-Here’s how to handle the “LER” readout.
+So here’s how to handle the “LER” readout.

 - Check the Firepot

 Remove the grill from the outlet first.
-Before you do anything further, wait until the firebox has cooled.
+Then, before you do anything further, wait until the firebox has cooled.

 To inspect the firepot, remove the cooking grates, drip tray, and heat baffle.
 The unit has run out of pellets if it’s empty or if all you discover inside is a mound of ashes.
 The temperature dropped as a result of this.